-The proposed activities are authorized by Department of the Army Nationwide Permit (NWP) No. 23 (copy enclosed), provided you comply with the General Conditions therein, and the following Special Conditions.
-We have highlighted the General Conditions of the NWP that are the most pertinent to your project.
+The proposed activities are authorized by Department of the Army Nationwide Permit (NWP) No. 23 (copy enclosed), provided that the General Conditions therein, and the following Special Condition, are met.
+Please pay particular attention to General Condition No. 12 which stipulates that appropriate erosion and siltation controls be used during construction and all exposed soil be permanently stabilized.
+Erosion control measures must be implemented during and after construction of the proposed project to comply with this permit condition.
 You should become familiar with the conditions and maintain a copy of the permit at the worksite for ready reference.
-If changes are proposed in the design or location of the project, you should submit revised plans to this office for approval before construction of the change begins.
+If changes are proposed in the design or location of the facilities, you should submit revised plans to this office for approval before construction of the change begins.

-Special Conditions:
+Special Condition: